kathan5550/BlogPoster_App/README.md

 * Handle network errors gracefully, displaying appropriate messages.<br>
 * Display user-friendly messages for API errors.<br>

+## MVVM Architecture:
+The app follows the MVVM (Model-View-ViewModel) architecture pattern:<br>

+* Model: Represents the data and business logic.<br>
+* View: Represents the UI elements and interacts with the ViewModel.<br>
+* ViewModel: Manages UI-related data and communicates with the repository.<br>

 ## Technologies Used:
 Kotlin <br>
 MVVM architecture<br>